 EXHIBIT A TO ANNEX D

-This letter of credit may be drawn in the amount of each Installment Premium Payment as defined below up to an aggregate drawing of the lesser of $8,700,0000 of the Unpaid Premium Payment is hereinafter defined, upon presentation to you of a written statement, or photocopy of a written statement, executed by an officer of Enron North America Corp. (“Company”), notarized as a sworn statement, reading exactly as follows:
+This letter of credit may be drawn in the amount of each Installment Premium Payment as defined below up to an aggregate drawing of the lesser of $8,700,0000 or the Unpaid Premium Payment as hereinafter defined, upon presentation to you of a written statement, or photocopy of a written statement, executed by an officer of Enron North America Corp. (“Company”), notarized as a sworn statement, reading exactly as follows:

 “The undersigned hereby certifies that each of the following are true and correct:

-That certain XONON” Technology Implementation Agreement, executed effective as of December ____, 1999, entered into between General Electric Company (“GE”), the Company, and Westdeutsche Landesbank Girozentrale, New York Branch, (the “XONON Agreement”) has not been terminated and there is no event of default, nor any fact or circumstance which, with the passage of time, the giving of notice, or both, will result in a default thereunder by any of the parties thereto.
+Neither that certain XONON Technology Implementation Agreement (“XONON Agreement”), effective as of December ____, 1999, entered into between General Electric Company (“GE”), the Company, and Westdeutsche Landesbank Girozentrale, New York Branch, (including its successors and assigns, the “Bank”) nor that certain Option Repurchase Agreement, executed as of December _____, 1999, between the Company and Catalytica Combustion Systems, Inc. (“CCSI”) have been terminated .

-That certain Option Repurchase Agreement, executed effective as of December ____, 1999, between the Company and Catalytica Combustion Systems, Inc. (“CCSI”) has not been terminated and there exists no event of default, nor any fact or circumstance which, with the passage of time, the giving of notice, or both, will result in a default thereunder by the Company.
+That certain Confirmation executed December _____, 1999, between the Company and CCSI related to the sale and purchase of a spark spread derivative (the “Confirmation”) has not been terminated.

-(iii) At least two (2) business days prior to the date of this statement the Company delivered to CCSI a written demand for payment of an “Installment Premium Payment” (as defined below equal to $_____[insert amount of a Installment Premium Payment]________ pursuant to and in accordance with the terms of Exhibit A of the Option Repurchase Agreement XONON Agreement and included therewith the “Joint Written Concurrence” of GE and the Company referred to in Section 4.1(ii) of the XONON Agreement which had been delivered by GE and the Company to the Bank pursuant to the terms of the XONON Agreement, evidencing the completion of the milestone which is a condition precedent to obligation to make the Installment Premium Payment payable by CCSI.
+(iii) At least two (2) business days prior to the date of this statement the Company delivered to CCSI a copy of the executed “Joint Written Concurrence” of GE and the Company referred to in Section 4.1(ii) of the XONON Agreement with respect to an Installment Premium Payment in the amount of $________ [insert amount of Installment Premium Payment] for Milestone – [insert Milestone refined to in Joint Written Concurrence] plus any other amounts owed ENA by CCSI under the Confirmation.

-Prior to the date hereof, the total sum received from CCSI or Catalytica, Inc., a Delaware corporation (the guarantor of the obligation of CCSI) on account of said Installment Premium Payment is equal to $ [insert amount of any payment less than the total amount of the Installment Premium Payment owing].
+Prior to the date hereof, the total sum received from CCSI or Catalytica, Inc., a Delaware corporation (the guarantor of the obligation of CCSI) on account of Installment Premium Payment and other amounts referred to in (iii) above is equal to $ [insert amount of any payment previously made with respect to the Installment Premium Payment owing or any other amounts owed].

 Consequently, there is now due and owing from CCSI to the Company $_[insert difference between the amount inserted in conditions (ii) and (iii) .